-All tires have their recommended inflation pressure embossed on the sidewall, usually in units of PSI (which stands for Pounds-Per-Inch).
+All tires have their recommended inflation pressure embossed on the sidewall, usually in units of PSI (which stands for Pounds per Square Inch).
 That number can seem incredibly high, especially if you are used to filling up car tires.
-Bicycle tires take much higher pressure than any car tire, and generally, the thinner the tire, the higher the recommended pressure.
+Bicycle tires take much higher pressure than any car tire, and generally, the skinnier the tire, the higher the recommended pressure.

 Many people are reluctant to fill their bike tires to recommended pressure, perhaps because they are afraid of blow-ups.
 As you increase the amount of air in the tire, it gets harder and harder to pump, which can make you feel like you're overdoing it.
 Yet, filling up tires to the correct pressure will protect you against one of the most common types of flats: the snakebite.